planetlabs/planet-client-python/docs/cli/cli-orders.md

 }
 ```

-We'll work with a geojson that is already saved.
+We’ll work with a geojson that is already saved.
 You should download the
 [geometry](https://raw.githubusercontent.com/planetlabs/planet-client-python/main/docs/cli/request-json/geometry.geojson)
 (and you can see it [on github](https://github.com/planetlabs/planet-client-python/blob/main/docs/cli/request-json/geometry.geojson)
 or it is also stored in the repo in the [request-json/](request-json/) directory.